 - Ensure that your mold surface is properly prepared and has a Class 'A' finish.
 For more information on this, please see our Learning Center article- Plug Surface Preparation and Mold Surface Maintenance.

-- Thin gel coat to your preferred viscosity using #70 Styrene Thinner or #70 Styrene Thinner or #1039/1040 Duratec Clear Hi-Gloss Gel Coat Additive.
+- Thin gel coat to your preferred viscosity using #70 Styrene Thinner or #1039/1040 Duratec Clear Hi-Gloss Gel Coat Additive.

-- Catalyze gel coat with #69 MEKP at 1.5%.
+- You can catalyze gel coat with #69 MEKP at 1.5-2.5%.
+Due to the lower monomer content for low emissions, we suggest catalyzing the LE gel coat at 2% depending on ambient temperatures.
 Mix thoroughly to ensure that all gel coat is properly catalyzed.

 - Apply gel coat to mold surface.
 Spraying gel coat is recommended for more accurate and consistent coverage.
 Apply gel coat in 4-5 layers at approximately 5 mils each, allowing 15-20 minutes between layers for a total thickness of 20-25 mils.
 Use #122-A Gel Coat Thickness Gauge to ensure proper thickness is achieved.

 - Once gel coat has tacked up, about 20 minutes after final layer has been applied, lay-up of the part can begin.

 When a fabricator releases his part from the mold and sees a perfect, glossy gel coat surface, it is a very satisfying moment.
 Since the gel coat has been backed by subsequent reinforcement and resin, it can't be seen until it is out of the mold.
 Gel coat is now part of the final composite.
 It is not a "coating."
 It has cured with the part, allowing it to bond both chemically and mechanically.
 In a properly fabricated and cured part, the gel coat should not delaminate nor should the gel coat "chip" off from the surface because it is not a surface coating.